LuckProjects/LuckJoins-/README.md

 This Spigot plugin is an open-source project.
-It's kinda also planned to show how easy it is to make simple plugins which normaly cost much money for quite the same content or being coded quite bad with many configs just for permissions and stuff.
+It's kinda also planned to show how easy it is to make simple plugins

 ***Why'd You Make This Custom Joins & Leaves Plugin, When there's Definitely Better Plugins With The Same Ideas Out There?***